Gross Domestic Product (GDP)

 The BEA Revises its Estimates Periodically

-Because the BEA gets its information from many sources and because some information is available sooner, the BEA initially makes estimates to national accounts, which are then revised as better information becomes available.
-Even though the initial information is incomplete, it is still desirable to have that information sooner rather than later.
+Because the BEA gets its information from many sources and some information is available sooner, the BEA initially estimates national accounts, which are revised as better information becomes available.
+Even though the initial information is incomplete, it is still desirable to have it sooner rather than later.
 Hence, the BEA issues several versions of the national accounts for each quarter.
 The 1st quarterly estimate is the advance estimate, issued near the end of the 1st month after the end of each quarter.
-Then this estimate is revised in each of the following 2 months.
-Then the next quarter begins, after which the estimates will again be issued, following the same pattern.
+Then this estimate is revised in each of the next 2 months.
+Then the next quarter begins, when new estimates will again be issued, following the same pattern.
 So, for instance, an advance estimate for the 3rd quarter, ending in September, will be issued near the end of October, then the 1st revision will be issued in November, and the final revision will be issued in December.
 Then the 1st quarter begins, where estimates will be issued for the previous quarter.

-The BEA also issues annual GDP estimates, that also go through several revisions.
-Each July, revisions of the quarterly estimates of the previous year are issued, then 2 other revisions of the same estimates are issued in the following 2 July's.
-Finally, there is a comprehensive revision of all the NIPAs every 5 years.
+The BEA also issues annual GDP estimates that are revised several times.
+Each July, revisions of the previous year's quarterly estimates are issued, then 2 other revisions of the same estimates are issued in the next 2 July's.
+Finally, all the NIPAs are comprehensively revised every 5 years.

 Seasonal Adjustments

-Because of Christmas and the approach of winter, there is more economic activity in the 4th quarter than there is in the other quarters.
-Because this increased economic activity is normal, the BEA adjusts the GDP and GDI to filter out this seasonal variation, so that changes to these national accounts reflect fundamental factors rather than the seasonal variation.
+Christmas and the approach of winter create more economic activity in the 4th quarter than in the other quarters.
+Because this increased economic activity is normal, the BEA adjusts the GDP and GDI to filter out this seasonal variation, so that changes to these national accounts reflect fundamental factors rather than seasonal variation.

 GDP Does Not Measure What Is Not Reported

 GDP does not measure total output or total utility.
 Because GDP measures only the value of all final goods and services, which is measured by the prices of those goods and services, any output not sold or not reported will not be included in the GDP.
 For instance, if someone sells his services as a housecleaner, and he cleans someone's house for payment, that is included as GDP.
-(Assuming that he claims the income!)
-However, if he cleans his own residence, then that is not included as part of the GDP, even though it is economic output.
+(If he claims the income!)
+However, cleaning his own residence is not included as part of the GDP even though it is economic output.
 (After all, the house gets cleaned whether he does it himself or pays someone else to do it.)

 Another source of economic output not measured in the GDP is the underground economy, whose output is unreported because people wish to avoid taxes or because the output is illegal, such as selling heroin or other illicit drugs.
 Many immigrants, for instance, work under the table, as they say, to avoid detection by immigration authorities and to avoid the payment of taxes.
 Other activities of the underground economy include the manufacture and transport of drugs, money laundering services, and prostitution.